Sex, Empathy, Jealousy: How Emotions And Behavior Of Other Primates Mirror Our Own

 In the evening, I biked back to my home ... thinking about the incident.
 I thought, "Well, this [is] actually the same two individuals who had the fight."
 And that's where the word "reconciliation" popped in my mind. ...

 And from that moment on, I started looking for it.
-Each time there was a fight in the colony I said, "Well, what are they going to do afterward?"
+Each time there was a fight in the colony, I said, "Well, what are they going to do afterward?"
 And I noticed that half the time they come together and they kiss and they embrace and they groom each other.
 I got really interested in that phenomenon, and I decided to make a study out of that.

 On determining that chimps are capable of murder

 I was studying the power struggles among the adult males in the colony.
 [There are] occasional fights, but they're not too bad, usually.
 But in this case, it completely went out of control, because the males were [in their] night cages and we had tried to separate them the day before.
 We had done our best to separate them at night because we were worried about the tensions between them.
 But they didn't want to be separated.
 They kept clinging to each other.
 And each time we tried to lower the door, they shuffled in it together. ...
-We gave up and we decided to let them sleep together. ...
+We gave up, and we decided to let them sleep together. ...

 But in that night, one of the males — the leading male — he got basically killed.
-The next morning, I found him bleeding and near death and he died later in the day.
-What happened is that the two other males had ganged up on him and they had barely scratches, so they [were] very well-coordinated.
+The next morning, I found him bleeding and near death, and he died later in the day.
+What happened is that the two other males had ganged up on him, and they had barely scratches, so they [were] very well coordinated.

-At the time, I must say, I was disturbed, because I thought ,'Maybe this is an effect of captivity and this would normally never have happened.'
+At the time, I must say, I was disturbed, because I thought, 'Maybe this is an effect of captivity, and this would normally never have happened.'
 But now we know [this happens] in the wild as well.
 So in the wild, chimpanzees ... do kill between groups.
 [For] some males who are strangers to each other, that's a fairly common occurrence.

 On the spectrum of primate behavior